supercoinproject/supercoin-non-anon/README.md

 SuperCoin (SUPER)

 Supercoin is a new X11 crypto coin, it has many new, original or advanced features.
 It uses PoW and PoS with true random SuperBlocks.
 It has both PoW and PoS superblocks, where it is the first coin with PoS super bonus blocks!
 It also uses the advanced PoW/PoS separation technology so both PoW and PoS are more stable and secure.
+Supercoin will add anonymous features in main network soon!

 - X11
 - PoW/PoS independent